5xTraining/paypal_practice/README.md

 - run `bundle install` and `yarn install` to install all packages needed.
 - run `rails products:prepare` to generate dummy products after running `rails db:migrate`.
-- then run `foreman serve` to launch local development environment.
+- then run `foreman start` to launch local development environment.
 - have fun!

 by eddie@5xcampus.com